Well-posedness for mean-field evolutions arising in superconductivity: Introduction

-The first rigorous deductions of these (macroscopic) mean-field limit models from the (mesoscopic) Ginzburg-Landau equation are due to~\cite{Kurzke-Spirn-14,Jerrard-Soner-15}, and to~\cite{Serfaty-15} for much more general regimes.
-As discovered by Serfaty~\cite{Serfaty-15}, in some regimes with $\alpha>0$, this limiting equation~\eqref{eq:limeqnS1} is no longer correct, and must be replaced by the following compressible flow
+The first rigorous deductions of such (macroscopic) mean-field limit models from the (mesoscopic) 2D Ginzburg-Landau equation are due to~\cite{Kurzke-Spirn-14,Jerrard-Spirn-15,Serfaty-15}.
+As discovered by Serfaty~\cite{Serfaty-15}, in the dissipative case $\alpha>0$, the limiting equation~\eqref{eq:limeqnS1} is only correct in a regime of dilute vortices, while for a higher vortex density it must be replaced by the following compressible flow,

-for some $\lambda>0$.
-There is some interest in the degenerate case $\lambda=0$ as well, since it is formally expected (although not proven) to be the correct mean-field evolution in some other regimes.
+for some $0<\lambda<\infty$.
+In~\cite[Theorem~8.1.3]{D-thesis} we have further shown that for an even higher vortex density the relevant limiting equation is~\eqref{eq:limeqnS2} with $\lambda=0$.
+In contrast, in the conservative case $\alpha=0$, the equation~\eqref{eq:limeqnS1} is always expected to hold in the corresponding mean-field limit.
+To the best of our knowledge, this compressible model~\eqref{eq:limeqnS2} with $0\le\lambda<\infty$ is completely new in the literature.